shreyaskorde16/fednerf/README.md

 ## Run with the Simulation Engine

-In the `first` directory, use `flwr run` to run a local simulation:
+In the `fednerf` directory, use `flwr run` to run a local simulation:

 ```bash
 flwr run .